 KEY TAKEAWAYS

-• Disconnect first.
-A device that’s still online is still leaking data, draining accounts, or sending fraud to your contacts.
+- Disconnect first.
+A machine that’s still online is still leaking data, draining accounts, or pushing scams at your contacts.

-• Reset passwords from a clean device, not the compromised one.
+- Reset passwords from a clean phone or laptop, not the infected one.
 Email is the priority because it unlocks everything else.

-• Run a full malware scan, review device sessions, and document times, screenshots, and case numbers as you go.
+- Run a complete malware scan, review active sessions, and document times, screenshots, and case numbers as you go.

 Have you been hacked?
 Start here.

 If you suspect an account or device has been compromised, the next ninety minutes matter more than the next ninety days.
-Stop using the affected device, move to a trusted second device, and work the six steps below in order.
+Stop using the affected machine, switch to a second one you trust, and work the six steps below in order.
 Across Fusion Computing’s 47 incidents we helped individuals respond to in 2024-2026, this sequence works whether the trigger was hacked Gmail, a fake CRA text, an e-Transfer scam, or a ransomware pop-up.

 Six-step response at a glance